-Operating expenses consist of transfers to the University of Florida for professional services, and were \$1,873,716, \$9,522,967, and \$341,545, respectively for 2023, 2022, and 2021.
+Operating expenses consist of transfers to the University of Florida for professional services, and were \$1,485,691, \$1,873,716, and \$9,522,967, respectively for 2024, 2023, and 2022.
 The College uses the production of the Association to pay for operational costs, such as professional services of accountants, attorneys, and consultants.
-Significant fluctuation between the years is accounted for the timing of transfers to the University of Florida for professional services and general operating support.
+Significant fluctuation between the years is the result of contract termination and the timing of transfers to the University of Florida for professional services and general operating support.